sousarbarb/sousarbarb.github.io/docs/tools/git.md

 ### History

 We can see by whom and when each commit was made, the commit message, and also the SHA-1 hash of each commit.
-Note that the
+Note that the author information is identified by the information set by the corresponding user with the `git config` command.

 ```sh
 git log                 # commit history of the repository